 - Chikungunya virus

 See the ‘Other risks’ section of the TravelHealthPro Mexico guide for more details.

 Drink only boiled or bottled water and avoid ice in drinks.

-In the last 3 years there has been an increase in reported cases of a food and water bug, cyclospora, affecting travellers returning from Mexico, particularly from the Riviera Maya region between the months of May and June.
-You should follow the advice of the National Travel Health Network and Centre.
+There has been reported cases of a food and water bug called Cyclospora.
+This has affected travellers returning from Mexico, particularly from the Riviera Maya region between the months of May and June.
+Follow the advice on TravelHealthPro.